-To pass on information to others about flowers to others, shorthand descriptions were given.
-These allowed people to pass on information quickly about where a plant can be found, what it looks like, and if it is edible or poisonous.
+Shorthand descriptions about flowers were used to pass information about them on to others.
+These descriptions allowed people to pass on information quickly about where a plant can be found, what it looks like, and if it is edible or poisonous.

-Flower names are normally based on the distinctive features of the plant.
-Some flower names give information on the appearance.
-Other flowers are named after the person who discovered them or even one of their enemies.
+Flower names are generally based on the distinctive features of the plant.
+Some flower names give information about their appearance, including color and petal type.
+Some flowers are named after the person who discovered them and, in some cases, their enemies.

 Some flowers are also named for their medicinal or chemical properties.
-The color, origin, or habitat may also be used while others are named to give information on its flower or fruit.
+The color, origin, or habitat may also be used, while others were called to give information on its flower or fruit.

 There is no hard and fast rule where flowers get their names from, but in this article, I look at some of how these beautiful plants get their names.

-Many of the plant names we now know come from ancient history and civilizations.
+Many of the plant names come from ancient history and civilizations.
 Many go back to Graeco-Roman times, but almost all scientific names unsurprisingly come from Latin or Greek.

 The scientific name for the tomato plant, Lycopersicon, comes from Greece.
 Lykos means wolf, and persikon means peach, translating to wolf-peach.
 The tomato plant was thought to be poisonous, only being grown for its look; therefore, the plant was to be avoided, hence wolf-peach’s warning name.

 Not all plants come from historical names, and medicinal plants often are named for their use.
-Botany was taught to students of medicine until the end of the 19th century.
-The connection between botany and medicine can often be found in the naming of plants.
+Botany was taught to medical students until the end of the 19th century.
+The connection between botany and medicine can usually be found in the naming of plants.

 Opium is one of the most important medicinal plants.
-Opium comes from the Greek word opos or opion meaning sap.
-In opium, the sap is collected from the poppy capsules once mature.
+Opium comes from the Greek word opos or opinion, meaning sap.
+In opium, the liquid is collected from the poppy capsules once they mature.
 The sap is then made into opium and is the reason for the Latin name.
 The Latin name is named after its medicinal use.
 Papaver somniferum means sleep-inducing poppy.

 Hepatica comes from the Greek word hepar, which means liver.
-As the leaves have the shape of a human liver, it was thought that the plant could cure ailments of the liver.
+As the leaves have the shape of a human liver, it was thought that the plant could cure liver ailments.

-Another plant called hounds tongue has leaves that are shaped like a dog’s tongue.
-These plants were reportedly used as an antidote for bites from dogs or even curing illnesses in dogs.
+Another plant called hounds tongue has leaves shaped like a dog’s tongue.
+These plants were reportedly used as an antidote for dog bites or even curing dogs’ illnesses.

-Flowers are often colorful and are one of their most obvious characteristics.
-Many plant names are named after their color, with species of the same plant being distinguished from each other in this way.
+Flowers are often colorful and are one of their most prominent characteristics.
+Many plant names are named after their color, with species of the same plant being distinguished from each other.

 The Latin scientific names also include colors to identify them.
 Alba is Latin for white, and many white plants use this to identify them.
 Silene alba, the white champion, has white petals.